gabriel-kwesie/osticket-prereqs/README.md

 <p>
 Installing My Sequel

-Open the MySQL file (mysql-5.5.62-win32) > typical setup, and install Launch the configuration wizard > select the standard configuration > Create a password > then continue the installation
+Within the unzipped osTicket folder, open the MySQL file (mysql-5.5.62-win32) > typical setup, and install Launch the configuration wizard > select the standard configuration > Create a password > then continue the installation
 </p>